w3c/wai-tutorials/source/navigation/structure.html.erb.md

 <%= notes_start %>
 {:/nomarkdown}

-**Note:** Some browsers and assistive technologies might announce the name of the menu two times, when it is entered using the keyboard.
+**Note:** Some browsers and assistive technologies might announce the name of the menu two times, when the user enters the menu.

 {::nomarkdown}
 <%= notes_end %>